-On the date of publication of these financial statements, the Management Board, based on the current analysis of risks, including in particular risks caused by the virus pandemic in Poland and in the world, concluded that the Company's operation as a going concern is not at risk for a period of at least 12 months as from 31 December 2020.
+On the date of publication of these financial statements, the Management Board, based on the current analysis of risks, including in particular risks caused by the virus pandemic in Poland and in the world, concluded that the Company's operation as a going concern is not at risk for a period of at least 12 months as from 31 December 2021.

 The Company is constantly monitoring the impact of the COVID-19 pandemic on the Company's operations, including its future financial position and financial results.
-At the time of publication of these financial statements, the Company did not report any significant impact of the pandemic crisis on its financial position and economic results, besides some organizational aspects of the Company's operations.
-As a consequence of entry into force of the Act of 2 March 2020 on special solutions related to the prevention, combating and eradication of COVID-19, other infectious diseases and crisis situations caused by them (Journal of Laws of 2020, item 374) and as a result of measures pursued by the Polish authorities, as well as out of concern for the Company's personnel and clients, the Company has taken steps to enable most of its employees to perform the so-called remote work so as to ensure business continuity and continuity of provision of IT services to the Company's customers.
+At the time of publication of these financial statements, the Company did not report any significant impact of the pandemic crisis on its financial position and economic results, except for some organizational aspects of the Company's operations.
+Out of concern for the staff and clients, the Company's employees worked from home or in a hybrid model.
+This was to ensure business continuity and uninterrupted provision of IT services to the clients.
 At the time of publication of these financial statements, all Company's departments operate unperturbed, and the Company performs its contractual obligations as provided for in relevant agreements.

-In view of the situation, the Company attempted to minimize the possible negative impact of the pandemic on its financial results during 2020, including by reducing costs and expenses.
-At the same time, the Company is monitoring the current situation in individual sectors of the economy and is seeking opportunities to take advantage of new market opportunities, which also emerge on the market of IT products and services because of the pandemic.
+The Company is monitoring the current situation in individual sectors of the economy and is seeking opportunities to take advantage of new market opportunities, which also emerge on the market of IT products and services because of the pandemic.

 Asseco Business Solutions S.A. has sufficient financial resources to continue its operations, including regular settlement of current liabilities.
 The Company has not reported any adverse impact of the pandemic on its liquidity and meets its obligations under loan agreements on time.
-In addition, on 1 June 2020, the Company annexed its credit facility agreement to increase the maximum value of overdraft.
+The Company has not decided to take advantage of the Anti-crisis Shield mechanism offered by the state aid; has not applied for deferment of tax liabilities; and has not amended its lease agreements.
+In addition, in January, and next in November 2021, the Company concluded an annex to its credit facility agreement changing the repayment date of the overdraft facility.
 This is described in detail in Note 5.12 of these financial statements.